typescript-eslint/typescript-eslint/README.md

 ## Why does this project exist?

-As covered by the previous section, both ESLint and TypeScript rely on turning your source code into a data format called an AST in order to do their jobs.
+As covered by the previous section, both ESLint and the TypeScript Compiler rely on turning your source code into a data format called an AST in order to do their jobs.

-However, it turns out that ESLint and TypeScript use _different_ ASTs to each other.
+However, it turns out that ESLint and the TypeScript Compiler use _different_ ASTs to each other.

 The reason for this difference is not so interesting or important and is simply the result of different evolutions, priorities, and timelines of the projects.